Hybrid VQE-CVQE algorithm using diabatic state preparation: Overview of CVQE

 \subsection{Effective Hamiltonian}

-We can optimize $\ket{\bar \Psi(\phi)}$ variationally, however, we can find the exact minimum from diagonalizing an effective Hailtonian instead.
-Let use define an effective Hamiltonian on the subspace as in Eq.~\eqref{barH} of the main text.
+We can optimize $\ket{\Psi_{\mathcal B}(\phi)}$ variationally, however, we can find the exact minimum from diagonalizing an effective Hamiltonian instead.
+Let us define an effective Hamiltonian on the subspace as in Eq.~\eqref{barH} of the main text.
 As the size of the basis $\mathcal{B}$ is subexponential with the number of qubits, we can use a classical computer to diagonalize the effective Hamiltonian

 where $\ket{E_{\mathcal B n}}$ are the eigenstates and $E_{\mathcal B n}$ are the eigenvalues of $ \hat{H}_{\mathcal B}$.